NehaReddy/SFDC_Recursion_BestPractice/README.md

 - This reduces unnecessary updates and avoids triggering the recursion unnecessarily.

 ## Approach 4 : [Using Loop Count Increment/decrement]
-This way we go up one , when we done with these 200 records , we're gonna go back down one .
+This way we go up one , when we done with these 200 records in for loop, we're gonna go back down one .
 We are in scenario where multiple DML's over each other  or next each other , then we enter the first batch of 200 records  - will count upto 1 .
 Then we exit that DML operation will count back to 0 .